ethanwhall389/battleship/README.md

 FIXED
+--Every once in a while the computer will freeze while taking it's turn.
+    I think this is caused by an issue in the await statement for the pTwoTurn computer attack.
+It seems once in a while the promise is never resolved.

 --user can make attacks even when it isn't his turn.
     --fix: Inside the game loop, whenever it's one players turn, run a dom function that disables the other players' ability to input.